YoonLee-lab/dsearch/README.md

 ## configuration
 To pipe additional content in to the menu, dsearch will source $XDG_CONFIG_HOME/dsearch/entriesrc, running each line in that file and piping (in order) those items in.
 It's the first thing sourced, so your items show up with precedence.
-Be sure to include logic for handling your entries, which would be found in $XDG_CONFIG_HOME/dsearch/handlersrc This is wired heavily into [https://github.com/halfwit/plumber](plumber) and also expects to find youtube API keys in $XDG_DATA_HOME/youtube/key and $XDG_DATA_HOME/youtube/imid
+Be sure to include logic for handling your entries, which would be found in $XDG_CONFIG_HOME/dsearch/handlersrc This is wired heavily into [my plumber](https://github.com/halfwit/plumber) and also expects to find youtube API keys in $XDG_DATA_HOME/youtube/key and $XDG_DATA_HOME/youtube/imid

 ###Example